ProtoXCode/Atlas-Protocol/docs/logbook.md

   - Might look at other file types for same compression if successful.
 - STL to STEP conversion possibility.
 Will look into later.
 - Realized that there could be missing data on some of the blueprints, need to check and update.
+- Estimated dev time from a 4-5 dev team 9-12 months down to 6-8 weeks solo for core MVP due to keystone blueprints, impressive.

 ---